EXPLAINER: What’s behind Indonesia’s deadly soccer match?

 HOW MANY PEOPLE DIED?

-In what appeared to be one of the worst sports disasters, police said at least 174 people died, including children and two police officers, most of whom were trampled.
+In one of the worst sports disasters, police said at least 125 people died, including children and two police officers, most of whom were trampled.

 More than 100 people were injured.
 Police said the death toll is likely to rise more with multiple people in critical condition.

-Data from an Indonesian football watchdog organization, Save Our Soccer, said that at least 86 Indonesian soccer supporters died since 1995 related to supporting their club during the match.
-Most of them died because of the fights between fans.
+Data from an Indonesian football watchdog organization, Save Our Soccer, said that at least 86 soccer fans had died since 1995, most of them in fights.

-The riots and stampede Saturday will be added to the long list of events where fans died supporting their soccer club.

 WHY DOES SOCCER BEGET VIOLENCE?

 Football is the most popular sport in Indonesia and the domestic league is widely followed.
 Fans are strongly attached to their clubs, and such fanaticism often ends in violence and hooliganism.
-But the riots between the supporters usually happens outside the stadium.
+But it usually happens outside the stadium.

 Indonesian football has also been beset with trouble on the international stage.
-Brawls broke out between supporters of archrivals Indonesia and Malaysia in 2019 during qualifying matches for this year’s FIFA World Cup.
-In September that year, Malaysian fans were threatened and pelted with projectiles at a World Cup qualifier in Jakarta, and Malaysia’s visiting sports minister had to be evacuated from the stadium after violence broke out.
+Brawls broke out between supporters of archrivals Indonesia and Malaysia in 2019 during qualifiers for this year’s FIFA World Cup.
+In September 2019, Malaysian fans were threatened and pelted with projectiles at a World Cup qualifier in Jakarta, and Malaysia’s visiting sports minister had to be evacuated from the stadium after violence broke out.
 Two months later, fans hurled flares and bottles at each other in another match in Kuala Lumpur.

 Also in 2019, after losing in the finals of the U-22 match to Vietnam in the Southeast Asian Games, Indonesian fans took to social media to insult, harass, and send death threats to Vietnamese players and even their families.